Tony Effe: Solo

 He debuted as a solo artist in 2021 with the studio album Untouchable, which featured collaborations from artists such as the American Gucci Mane, and the Italians Gué Pequeno, Tedua and Lazza, which topped the Italian album chart.
 In the following months, he released several singles, including "Balaclava" in collaboration with Capo Plaza, "Mi piace" with Sfera Ebbasta, and a remix of the track "Colpevole" with Geolier.

 In 2024, he peaked at number 1 again with his second album Icon, which became the best-selling album of the year in Italy.

-Sanremo

 In February 2025, he competed in the Sanremo Music Festival 2025 with the song "Damme 'na mano", placing 25th.
 On the fourth night of the festival, dedicated to covers, he duetted with Noemi to perform the song "Tutto il resto è noia" by Franco Califano.

+On 13 March 2026, he released a new mixtape CRACK MUSICA II.
+It debuted at the top of the album charts and the best-selling vinyl charts on the week of its release, in the week calculated from March 12 to March 19.
+It is a sequel to the first mixtape, CRACK MUSICA, released ten years prior in 2016 by Dark Polo Gang.
+The release of this sequel mixtape also led to the first CRACK MUSICA mixtape reaching rank twelve on the charts and third among vinyls.